 Here are the ingredients to a high-functioning data observability framework:

 - DataOps Culture

 - Unified Data Observability Platform

 Before you can even think about producing a high-value data product, you need mass adoption of the DataOps Culture.
 You need everyone bought into this, but you especially need leadership bought in.
 They are the ones that dictate the systems and processes for development, maintenance, and feedback.
 As powerful as a bottom-up movement can be, you need budget approvals to make the technological changes needed to support a DataOps system.

-Once everyone is bought into the idea of being efficient, leadership can move the organization towards a standardized data platform.
+Once everyone is bought into the idea of being efficient, leadership can move the organization toward a standardized data platform.
 What do we mean by that?
-In order to get end-to-end ownership and accountability across all teams, you need infrastructure in place that will allow teams to speak the same language and openly communicate about issues.
-That means you need standardized libraries for API & data management (i.e. querying data warehouse, read/write from data lake, pulling data from APIs, etc.).
+To get end-to-end ownership and accountability across all teams, you need infrastructure in place that will allow teams to speak the same language and openly communicate about issues.
+That means you need standardized libraries for API & data management (i.e., querying data warehouse, read/write from data lake, pulling data from APIs, etc.).
 You need a standardized library for data quality.
 You need source code tracking, data versioning, and CI/CD processes.